Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: PROBLEM FORMULATION

 \subsubsection{Long-term Goal Selection}

-In long-term goal selection, a straightforward approach for each robot is to move toward the boundaries of the known and unknown map areas at each time step.
+In long-term goal selection, a straightforward approach for each robot is to move toward the boundaries of the explored area at each time step.
 Assuming that the map is closed and bounded, as long as robots continuously move toward boundary points, they will eventually complete exploration of the environment.
 This method based on boundary points is also adopted in this paper.
 Therefore, the goal is to assign a boundary point as a long-term target point for each robot when each planning cycle arrives, allowing multiple robots to explore as much of the unknown environment as possible in the shortest possible time and ultimately establish a global grid map containing all environmental information.